smigalni/NamespaceFixer/README.md

 # NamespaceFixer

-Are you doing some refactoring or restructoring and forget to buy Resharper lisense.
+Are you doing some refactoring or restructuring  and forget to buy ReSharper license?
 Here is solution for you.
-This small application change your using statement and namespaces.
+This small application changes your using statement and namespaces.

 Runs only on Windows (at least for now) and analyzes only C# projects.